 Another theory is that the term “Quell Canule!” became so widely used that many immigrants from Scotland began saying the phrase.
 If you’ve ever had a drink or two with a Scot you’ll know it can sometimes be hard to catch every word.
 Some say that their rolling “L” may have been misheard as a “K”.

 One of the newer theories of the bunch.
 Some say that the term started during the Klondike Gold Rush or the Fraser Valley Gold Rush.
 Hawaiian prospectors were known to be in the region, and racist slurs & nicknames were known to be handed out like cavities in those days.
 The theory has it that rather than calling the Hawaiians the proper “Kanaka” (which translates to ‘people’ or ‘person’, used by various Polynesian people), people began abbreviating their name to “Kanuks”.
 As caucasian prospectors wandered back home (typically empty handed), they brought with them a new slang word and shared it across Canada.

 The origins behind the word Canuck may never be fully known.
 Regardless, its safe to assume that the word has evolved to encompass all Canadians.
 There are no prerequisites to calling someone a Canuck, so long as they call Canada home; however, the more “Canadian” someone behaves does help.
 Listen for a strong use of the word “eh”, or watch for a profound love of plaid, beards, hockey, beer, tuques, and nature.
 Chances are calling that guy or girl a “True Canuck” will earn you a smile, a thanks, and maybe even a beer.

 Looking for Quality Outdoor Gear?

-Check out some of the best hiking pants around!
+Check out some of some of this high quality outdoor gear and some of the best hiking pants around!